bitovi/academy/src/technology-consulting/5-communication.md

 Respecting individual identity is fundamental to promoting diversity and inclusion.
 Acknowledging and using the terms people prefer when referring to themselves is crucial.

 - **Use preferred pronouns:** Always use people’s preferred pronouns in all communications.
 If you’re unsure, politely ask or listen to how they refer to themselves.
 For example, “Hi, my name is [Your Name], and I use he/him pronouns.
 How about you?”
-- **Employ inclusive language:** Choose words that respect and acknowledge the diversity of your audience.
+- **Use inclusive language:** Choose words that respect and acknowledge the diversity of your audience.
 Avoid gendered terms like “guys” or “ladies”; instead, use neutral terms like “everyone,” “team,” or “folks.”
 Be mindful of cultural references or idioms that might not resonate with everyone.

 Being conscious of the impact your words and actions have on others helps maintain a respectful and inclusive workplace.

-- **Avoid problematic colloquialisms:** Steer clear of expressions with unintended negative connotations or cultural insensitivity, such as “long time no see” or “rule of thumb.”
+- **Avoid problematic colloquialisms:** Steer clear of expressions with unintended negative connotations or cultural insensitivity, such as “long time no see.”
 Use clear and neutral phrases like “it’s been a while” or “general guideline.”
 - **Eliminate ableist language:** Refrain from using words like “blind,” “crazy,” “crippling,” “crutch,” “lame,” or “deaf” metaphorically.
 Instead, choose specific, non-derogatory language.
 For example, say “I didn’t notice that issue” instead of “I’m blind to that issue.”
 - **Be mindful of cultural differences:** Recognize that communication styles and meanings can vary across cultures.
 By being open to learning about and respecting different cultural norms, you can communicate more effectively in diverse teams.